lavue-org/lavue/doc/gui/configuration/hidrahttp.rst

 **Hidra**

 *    **Detector servers:**  possible hidra detector hosts separated by spaces
 *    **Data port:** hidra data port.
-Each instance of lavue on the same host should use a different data port
+Each instance of lavue on the same host should use a different data port.
 *    **Use default detector servers:** add default detector server names from the DESY pool

 **HTTP response**